alexthissen/DockerWorkshop2017/docs/Lab5-RegistriesClusters.md

 ```
 These will probably both be empty.

+## <a name="Create"></a>Create cluster composition for Docker Swarm

-To deploy a Docker composition to your cluster you can use the command:
+To deploy a Docker composition to your cluster you can use Docker Compose files with the following command:
 ```
 docker stack deploy -c <docker-compose file> retrogamingstack
 ```